- Email: Andrew.Albero@lewisbrisbois.com

 - Fax: 215.977.4101

 Andrew Albero is an associate in the Philadelphia office of Lewis Brisbois and a member of the Life Sciences Practice.
-Andrew is a seasoned litigator who focuses his practice in the areas of pharmaceutical and medical device products liability defense, medical malpractice defense, and long term care litigation.
-He currently defends national medical device manufacturers and pharmaceutical companies in both local and multidistrict product liability actions involving alleged catastrophic injuries due to malfunctioning surgically implantable medical devices and prescription drugs.
+Andrew is an experienced litigator with a diverse and nationwide practice focused primarily in the areas of pharmaceutical and medical device products liability defense, medical malpractice defense and long-term care litigation.
+He defends national medical device and pharmaceutical companies at various levels of the supply chain in both local and multidistrict product liability actions.
+His complex cases involve alleged catastrophic injuries and economic losses attributed to malfunctioning surgically implantable medical devices and contaminated and/or defective prescription medications.

 Before joining Lewis Brisbois, Andrew gained valuable insight and experience working with the seasoned medical malpractice defense trial attorneys in Philadelphia.
 Over the years, his detail-oriented and strategic approach has helped achieve countless successful case resolutions in high-exposure medical professional negligence actions on behalf of healthcare providers throughout the Philadelphia area.
 Andrew has defended health systems, hospitals, long-term care facilities, physicians, physician practice groups, nursing staff, mental health care providers, and other allied health professionals.
-He has managed intensive fact discovery and developed defense theories in numerous complex cases by collaborating directly with clients, witnesses, and experts.
-He has routinely and independently conducted discovery depositions of adverse parties and their fact witnesses and prepared and presented health care providers for their depositions and trial testimony.
+He has both first and second-chair trial experience and has managed intensive fact discovery and developed defense theories in numerous complex cases by collaborating directly with clients, witnesses, and experts.
+He has routinely and independently conducted discovery depositions of adverse parties and their fact witnesses and prepared and presented healthcare providers for their depositions and trial testimony.
 In addition, Andrew has prepared and argued a wide variety of pre-trial motions and has drafted winning briefs and pleadings in significant cases on behalf of his clients.

-- “Legal Issues for the Gastroenterologist: Part II”, co-author, The New Gastroenterologist, November 2017.
+- “Legal Issues for the Gastroenterologist: Parts I & II”, The New Gastroenterologist, August and November 2017.

 Mock Trial, Guest Speaker/Presenter, Pennsylvania Association of Nurse Anesthetists Spring Symposium, Hershey, Pennsylvania, May 2012.